salrowili/ArabicT5/README.md

 # Acknowledgment

-We would like to acknowledge the support we have from Tensorflow Research Cloud (TFRC) team to grant us access to TPUv3 units.
+We want to acknowledge the support from the Tensorflow Research Cloud (TRC) team to grant us access to TPUv3 units.